 Salaries of Former Presidents

-The salaries of former presidents are set by the Former Presidents Act.
+The salaries of ex-presidents are set by the Former Presidents Act.
+The amount is equivalent to the salary of the head of an executive department.
 The other costs vary according to each president's needs.

-As an ex-president, Carter received $437,000 That includes $207,000 in pension benefits, $112,000 for office space, and $111,000 for other costs.
-He receives nothing for personnel compensation or travel.
+As an ex-president, Carter receives $480,000 in FY 2021.
+That includes $219,000 in pension benefits, $118,000 for office space, and $120,000 for contracted personnel compensation and benefits.

-Carter imposed sanctions on Iran in response to the November 4, 1979 hostage crisis.
-Iranian students took 66 Americans hostage at the U.S. Embassy in Tehran.
+Carter imposed sanctions on Iran in response to the Nov.
+4, 1979 hostage crisis.
+Iranian students took Americans hostage at the U.S. Embassy in Tehran.
 He also struggled to end the stagflation created by Richard Nixon.

-Bill Clinton served from 1993-2000.
-He earned $200,000 a year with $50,000 in expense.
+Bill Clinton served from 1993-2001.
+He earned $200,000 a year with $50,000 in expenses.

-As ex-president Clinton received $969,000 in FY 2016.
-That includes $215,000 in personnel compensation and benefits and $218,000 in pensions and benefits.
-He has no travel budget but receives $429,000 for office space.
+As ex-president Clinton receives about $1.1 million in FY 2021.
+That includes $219,000 in personnel compensation and benefits and $237,000 in pensions.
+He has no travel budget but receives $537,000 for office space.